volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 title: Arrays in JavaScript
 tag:
   - JavaScript
-teaser: Array in JavaScript is ordered collection of values where each value has its own position, known as index.
-In array index of the first element is 0, index of the second element is 1 and so on.
+teaser: Array in JavaScript is an ordered collection of values where each value has its own position, known as an index.
+In an array index of the first element is 0, index of the second element is 1, and so on.
 The difference between arrays and objects is...
 date: 2020-05-04T17:55:34.302Z
 ---
 Array in JavaScript is ordered collection of values where each value has its own position, known as `index`.
-In array index of the first element is `0`, index of the second element is `1` and so on.
+In an array index of the first element is `0`, index of the second element is `1`, and so on.

 What is the difference between arrays and objects?
-As both of them are used to store collection of values.
+As both of them are used to store a collection of values.

 In JavaScript arrays use **numbered indexes**, objects use **named indexes**.

-You can say that arrays are special kind of objects with numbered indexes.
+You can say that arrays are a special kind of objects with numbered indexes.

 ## Create an array

-As with objects, there are numerous ways of creating array.
+As with objects, there are numerous ways of creating an array.

 The most popular and easiest one is array literal: